gsunit/Data-Science-Preparation/README.md

  <details>
   <summary>Cross-entropy loss vs squared-error loss</summary>

-  Loss for a single data point.
-Average over all data points to evaluate total loss (y: ground truth, y': predicted value)
+  - Loss for a single data point (y: ground truth, y': predicted value)
     - Squared error loss: (y'-y)^2
     - Cross entropy loss: -y*ln(y) - (1-y)*(1-ln(y))
+    - Average over all data points to evaluate total loss

   - CE loss penalizes wrong prediction more than SE loss.
-  - This is important for training a classifier.
+This is important for training a classifier.
-  - E.g. for y=0, y'=0.9.
-SE-loss = 0.01.
-CE-loss =
+  - However, in regression we are predicting continuous values.
+  - Thus, slight deviation around ground truth is tolerable (and even desirable, otherwise we are overfitting)

  </details>

  - [ ] [Why do we need Cross Entropy Loss?
 (Visualized)](https://www.youtube.com/watch?v=gIx974WtVb4)
  - [ ] [Where did the binary cross entropy loss function come from?](https://towardsdatascience.com/where-did-the-binary-cross-entropy-loss-function-come-from-ac3de349a715)